hbprosper/mlinphysics/README.md

 	cd mlinphysics
 	pip install -e .
 ```
-In the above the GitHub package *mlinphysics* has been downloaded into a directory called *tutorials*.
+In the above the GitHub package *mlinphysics* has been downloaded into a directory called *tutorials* and installed so that it is available from any other folder on your machine.

 #### Step 5